anoiaque/cashier/README.txt

-Ruby Version : 2.3.0
+Ruby Version used : 2.3.0

+NOTE:
-Don't consider NLP pricing rule in natural language to ruby proc/meth rule
+Don't consider NLP pricing rules in natural language or via GUI interface to ruby proc/meth. rule.
+Rules are set via ruby lambdas having rule product price and rule product count in basket as args.
+CEO and COO must have a basic maths knowledge to transform their discount rule into formula :)